-You can create the typeform with a Professional account if you don’t want to remove Typeform branding.
+You can create the typeform with a paid account if you don’t want to remove Typeform branding.

-Dina adds Calculator to this question, so that the typeform keeps track of the price the client is going to pay.
-Here’s how to use Calculator.
+4. Dina adds Calculations to this question, so that the typeform keeps track of the price the client is going to pay.
+Here’s how to use Calculations.

-Three Long text questions were added to ask for the phrase the person wants lettered.
+5. Three Long Text questions were added to ask for the phrase the person wants lettered.
 Only one question is shown to the respondent, depending on what package they choose.
 The questions are different because there’s a character limit on each of the three packages.

-Logic Jumps guide people to the follow-up questions, depending on their choice.
-You can find out more about how to set up Logic Jumps here.
+6. Logic guides people to the follow-up questions, depending on their choice.
+You can find out more about how to set up Logic here.

-Now we have contact details and a description of the commission, it’s time to talk logistics!
+9. Now we have contact details and a description of the commission, it’s time to talk logistics!
 A Multiple Choice question asks if the piece is needed quickly.
-For a price, Letter Shoppe will complete an order in less than two weeks, so Calculator is added again to reflect this.
+For a price, Letter Shoppe will complete an order in less than two weeks, so a Calculation is added again to reflect this.

 Here’s the calculation Dina uses:

 The Multiple Choice options are ‘Pay now’ or ‘I still have questions’.
-This will redirect the customer to the Payment question if they want to pay now, or a Short text question if they have doubts.
-Here’s a peek at how the Logic Jumps look:
+This will redirect the customer to the Payment question if they want to pay now, or a Short Text question if they have doubts.
+Here’s a peek at how the Logic looks:

-The Payment question breaks down the order so far – piping in answers to previous questions using Variables, so people can see what they are paying for currently.
-Find out more about piping variables here.
+14. The Payment question breaks down the order so far – piping in answers to previous questions using variables, so people can see what they are paying for currently.
+Find out more about using variables here.

-When people answer ‘I still have questions’, Logic Jump takes them to a Short text question, where they can ask.
+15. When people answer ‘I still have questions’, Logic Jump takes them to a Short Text question, where they can ask away.

-When the Payment, or final Short Text question is filled out, the, Submit button leads to a simple Thank You screen, with Typeform branding removed.
+When the Payment, or final Short Text question is filled out, the Submit button leads to a simple Ending, with Typeform branding removed.
 Learn how to activate Typeform brand removal here.